 Majoring in computer science can be an excellent opportunity to strengthen valuable skills while leading to several in-demand career possibilities.

-That being said, computer science bachelor’s degrees have developed a reputation for being hard to finish because many programs expect you to learn a programming language and complete advanced math courses.
-In this article, we’ll discuss what makes computer science a good major and whether it’s the right choice for you.
+Computer science bachelor’s degrees have developed a reputation for their rigor because many programs expect you to learn a programming language and complete advanced math courses.
+Find out what makes computer science a good major and whether it’s the right choice for you.

 Although some companies have dropped the bachelor’s degree as a requirement for certain entry-level tech jobs, many benefits come from selecting computer science as your college major.

-When you major in computer science, you not only get the chance to immerse yourself in the fundamentals of computer systems, but you will likely get the opportunity to specialize in an area, such as data science, game design, artificial intelligence, or security.
+When you major in computer science, you will not only immerse yourself in the fundamentals of computer systems but also likely specialize in an area such as data science, game design, artificial intelligence, or security.

 As a computer science major, you'll typically learn a programming language and take math and physical science courses before completing coursework in your specified area.